intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 ### DNS

-Ossified DNS code bases and systems resulted in fears that new Resource Record Codes (RRCodes) would take years of software propagation before new RRCodes could be used.
-The result for a long time was heavily overloaded use of the TXT record, such as in the Sender Policy Framework {{?SPF=RFC7208}}.
-It wasn't until after the standard mechanism for dealing with new RRCodes
+Ossified DNS code bases and systems resulted in new Resource Record Codes (RRCodes) being unusable.
+A new codepoint would take years of coordination between implementations and deployments before it could be relied upon.
+Consequently, overloading use of the TXT record was used to avoid effort and delays involved, a method used in the Sender Policy Framework {{?SPF=RFC7208}}
-{{?RRTYPE=RFC3597}} was considered widely deployed that new RRCodes can be safely created and used.
+and other protocols.
+It was not until after the standard mechanism for dealing with new RRCodes {{?RRTYPE=RFC3597}} was considered widely deployed that new RRCodes can be safely created and used.

 ### SNMP